mert-othaw/mert-othaw/DT_EN_Phase_1_Understand.md

 Please answer the following questions:

 1. What is the reason of the design thinking phase "understand” and how does it work?
-2. Which methods you can use in this phase?
+2. Which methods can be used in this phase?